Become a neighborhood hero!

 As a block captain, you get to know your neighbors and build partnerships with the police and city government.
 By organizing a neighborhood watch, business watch, or apartment watch, you serve as a leader for your block and encourage neighborhood involvement.
 Signing up as a block captain is rewarding and assists crime prevention efforts.

-- St. Louis Metropolitan Police Department – Official Crime Statistics
+- St. Louis Metropolitan Police Dept Crime Data – Official Crime Statistics

 - Citizens Service Bureau – Report suspicious properties or hazards, When to call

 - Nuisance Reporting – Guide on reporting nuisance activity to police

 2018 Block Captain Meetings – Scheduled as needed

 - Monday, Sept 17 – 7:30 pm – Art Studio, 5949 Kingsbury

 - Monday, Jan 29 – 7:00 pm – SDCC Office, 6008 Kingsbury Avenue